Background and Importance –

 - Lin-Wood Coalition for a Healthy Community are well established entities with very active membership, including youth leadership and positive youth development programs, strong relationships, and stellar outcomes in their respective communities.

-- In recent months, a newly emerging grassroots coalition, Stand Up Newfound (S.U.N.), has formed in response to community concern over the opioid epidemic.
+- Stand Up Newfound (S.U.N.), has formed in response to community concern over the opioid epidemic.

 **The Plymouth Police Department in collaboration with CADY and Speare Memorial Hospital hosts a medication drop box in Plymouth for the Pemi-Baker region and the Bristol Police Departments hosts one for the Newfound region.